anlutro/russell/readme.md

 ## Usage

 `russell setup` will set up a directory structure for blogging with Russell in the current working directory.
-This will create the 'assets', 'backups', 'pages', 'posts', 'templates' directories, and create the required templates.
+This will create the 'assets', 'pages', 'posts', 'templates' directories, and create the required templates.

 ### Creating pages/posts